gcallah/BookReviews/hume.md

 "Many of the formal principles and methods the became de rigueur in twentieth-century economics — game theory, decision theory, and the binomial theorem — were formulated before Hume...
-Much of the differential and integral calculus that was adopted in economics by the end of the nineteenth century had been cemented by the mid-eighteenth century by, for example, Jean d’Alembert, whom Hume had befriended."
+Much of the... calculus that was adopted in economics by the end of the nineteenth century had been cemented by the mid-eighteenth century by, for example, Jean d’Alembert, whom Hume had befriended."
 (53)